jocarosa/angular-dec-2019/README.md

-this projects is for practices purposes
+this projects is for practice purposes